Select Page

 The conclusion of the above data is as follows:

 Natural Sciences (Biological direction): 76% of students studying A Levels achieved grades of A*A*A* or above.
-The percentage of students taking respective courses is: Mathematics 99%, Further Mathematics 37%, Biology 98%, Chemistry 96%, Physics 26%.
+What’s more, the percentage of students taking respective courses is: Mathematics 99%, Further Mathematics 37%, Biology 98%, Chemistry 96%, Physics 26%.
 Apart from A Level Mathematics, 22% of students took all three subjects of Biology, Chemistry, and Physics, 75% took two of the subjects, and 3% took only one of the subjects.
 Meanwhile, the majority of IB students scored at least 43 points (HL 777) or above.

 Natural Sciences (Physical direction): 91% of students studying A Levels achieved grades of A*A*A* or above.
-The percentage of students taking respective courses is: Mathematics 100%, Further Mathematics 90%, Biology 8%, Chemistry 89%, Physics 96%.
+What’s more, the percentage of students taking respective courses is: Mathematics 100%, Further Mathematics 90%, Biology 8%, Chemistry 89%, Physics 96%.
 Apart from A Level Mathematics, 6% of students took all three subjects of Biology, Chemistry, and Physics, 81% took two of the subjects, and 13% took only one of the subjects.
 Meanwhile, the majority of IB students scored at least 43 points (HL 777) or above.

 Therefore, it is recommended and important to look at the statistics and information provided by the Univerisity of Cambridge rather than relying on general admission requirements.